Here's How Your Trade Crescent Point Energy Corp. (CPG) Aggressively Right Now

 CPG’s Market Performance

-CPG stocks went up by 12.77% for the week, with a monthly jump of 21.48% and a quarterly performance of 64.44%, while its annual performance rate touched 88.04%.
-The volatility ratio for the week stands at 3.80% while the volatility levels for the past 30 days are set at 4.73% for Crescent Point Energy Corp..
-The simple moving average for the period of the last 20 days is 9.08% for CPG stocks with a simple moving average of 57.61% for the last 200 days.
+CPG stocks went down by -6.23% for the week, with a monthly jump of 1.24% and a quarterly performance of 38.01%, while its annual performance rate touched 79.32%.
+The volatility ratio for the week stands at 4.03% while the volatility levels for the past 30 days are set at 4.40% for Crescent Point Energy Corp..
+The simple moving average for the period of the last 20 days is 1.40% for CPG stocks with a simple moving average of 45.70% for the last 200 days.

-After a stumble in the market that brought CPG to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.26% of gains for the given period.
+After a stumble in the market that brought CPG to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.35% of loss for the given period.

-Volatility was left at 4.73%, however, over the last 30 days, the volatility rate increased by 3.80%, as shares surge +13.75% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.27% upper at present.
+Volatility was left at 4.40%, however, over the last 30 days, the volatility rate increased by 4.03%, as shares sank -1.47% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +15.52% upper at present.

-During the last 5 trading sessions, CPG rose by +12.77%, which changed the moving average for the period of 200-days by +70.50% in comparison to the 20-day moving average, which settled at $7.25.
-In addition, Crescent Point Energy Corp. saw 47.19% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CPG fell by -6.23%, which changed the moving average for the period of 200-days by +71.79% in comparison to the 20-day moving average, which settled at $7.26.
+In addition, Crescent Point Energy Corp. saw 38.01% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CPG